Fico Score Basics

 • Understand what "FICO" means.

-When it comes to credit, your FICO score is paramount.
-While there are other credit scoring systems, the FICO score is the most dominant.
+When it comes to credit, your FICO score is the most commonly used measure.
+Although there are other credit scoring systems, the FICO score is the most dominant and the one you should pay attention to.

 FICO is probably a very mysterious and confusing word.
-You probably know it has something to do with credit; but you may not know exactly FICO means and what your FICO score is.
+You probably know it has something to do with credit, but you may not know exactly what FICO means and what your FICO score is.

-Your FICO score rates your credit worthiness.
+Your FICO score is one part of measuring your creditworthiness.
 Your score determines the interest rates you will get on loans or if you will even qualify for a loan at all.
-It is a predictive measure used by lenders to rate the probability that you will default on a loan or line of credit.
+It is a predictive measure used by lenders to rate the probability you will default on a loan or line of credit.
 The higher your FICO score, the lower your risk of default is determined to be.
 That means that a high score leads to a greater the likelihood that you will qualify for the best rates available on any financial product you shop for, such as mortgage loan, car loan, or credit card.

 FICO: Fair Isaac Company